 Ground level ozone uses gasses to penetrate anything that requires oxygen.
 As a direct attack, breathing ozone can cause coughing, tight chest, airway inflammation and can even contribute to poor lung function among other adverse effects.
 It also affects wildlife and some vegetation.
 If left to its devices, ozone can destroy the health of our community.

 Ground level ozone is after everyone.
 Even though it lurks throughout the year, it is most prominent and powerful in summer months when sun exposure is hot and extended.
 It is especially harmful to those with breathing issues, pre-existing conditions and those who are outside for extended periods.
 Ground level ozone is created at higher levels in urban areas, but it can travel to any area.
 It will take us all to fight back.

 Calling all Superheroes:

-The call is going out to #ShowUCAIR and unite to fight ground ozone this summer.
+The call is going out to #ShowUCAIR and unite to fight ground level ozone this summer.
 Here are epic ways to combat it:

 - Take time to check your vehicle’s tire pressure to ensure your car is running efficiently and not emitting unnecessary pollutants.

 - Switch to electric lawn tools.
 Using electric lawn tools reduces the amount of chemicals released in the air.